Can’t Sell My House

 Is your house priced incorrectly ?

 Is your house priced incorrectly?
 It is crucial to value your home correctly when putting it on the market, especially if you are looking for a quick home sale.
-Pricing it too high can put buyers off for two reason.
+Overvaluing your property can put buyers off for two reason.

 Firstly, if the price is unrealistic and doesn’t represent the value of the home, buyers will look elsewhere.